 While I've gotten much less phobic since then, bed bugs, or anything like it, remained my worst-case scary scenario, silly as that might sound to people with actual problems.
 In my mind, I've often known my relationships wouldn't last by applying the "bed bug litmus test."
 If my boyfriend had bed bugs, would I stay with him, or would I bolt in fear and self-preservation?
 Did I believe he had what it took to get rid of them responsibly and as quickly as possible?
 The answer was always no.

-But when that doctor told me I probably had bedbugs, I didn't flash to a break-up scenario with Jesse.
-Instead, I thought, Will we have to move? and I need Jesse right now.
+But when that doctor told me I probably had bedbugs, I didn't flash to a break-up scenario with Jacob.
+Instead, I thought, Will we have to move? and I need Jacob right now.
 Having this terminally affect our relationship was out of the question, as was the idea that he would ever not take charge when I needed him to handle sh*t most.

 As it turned out, we didn't have bed bugs.
 But we did have something else to get rid of that still tested my fears, and through it all, he proved to me what I already knew: I can trust him to step up, and if I ever have to actually go through something seriously scary, like illness or death, I want him there with me.
 Love might make you hurt in the end, but for the first time, that's a risk I don't feel I have any choice but to take.